 You built that IKEA bookshelf, changed the light bulb, maybe even fixed up the garden fence and you get a bit of praise from your wife or significant other.
 Slowly you start to think home repair stuff – after all, you’ve watched all the programs on TV.
 It can’t be that hard, can it?

 At Bob’s Handyman Services, we know that there are common household repairs that you should tackle yourself and others that you should definitely stay far away from, i.e. electrical repairs.
-If you’re taking on a job that’s significantly beyond your technical skill set, a Youtube video tutorial is probably not going to help much.
+If you’re taking on a job that’s significantly beyond your technical skill set, a Youtube video tutorial is probably not going to help much for poor electrician workmanship is always bad.

 While you might not cause significant damage to the house, there is the potential that you can hurt yourself if you’re not careful.
 Let’s cover off some other common handyman mistakes that you should keep an eye out for.